scientificproductivity/raffdoc.github.com/index.markdown

 I am planning to post several tips on R programming in biomedical research regarding reproducibility.
 Stay tuned.
 ## How to use custom domain name to point my github.com pages?
-I am trying to figure out how to point domain (like [Scientific Productivity](www.scientificproductivity.com)) to my github pages.
+I use with success a custom domain (like [Scientific Productivity](www.scientificproductivity.com)) to point my github.com pages.